strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-pilot.md

 3. For each app, select the app name and then, in the information pane, review the recommendation and select the upgrade decision.
 If you choose **Not reviewed** or **Unable**, then devices with this app will not be upgraded during the deployment.
 4. Repeat this review for drivers, Office apps, and Office add-ins by using those tabs.

-{INSERT GENERAL INFO ON RISK AND HEALTH--XLINK TO SUBTOPICS?}
+{OUR MASSIVE DISCUSSION OF UNDERSTANDING THE HEALTH STUFF IS CURRENTLY IN ‘DEPLOY TO PRODUCTION’—SHOULD IT GO HERE INSTEAD?}

 ## Deploy the update to pilot devices
 To actually install the update on devices in the pilot deployment, use the System Center Configuration Manager (SCCM) connector.
-To do this, {DO SOMETHING in Desktop Analytics}, then refer to {LINK TO RELEVANT SCCM CONTENT}.
+To do this, {DO SOMETHING in Desktop Analytics}, then refer to {RELEVANT SCCM CONTENT GOES HERE}.

 ## Deploy toolkits if needed (optional)
 {GENERAL DESCRIPTION OF AHA AND MACRO TOOLKITS; XLINKS TO DETAILED SUBTOPIC(S) ON SAME}